 Scope of practice for oral health therapy

-Oral health therapists provide oral health assessment, diagnosis, management, treatment and preventive care for patients in accordance with the detailed scope of practice, and commensurate with their approved education, training and competence.
+The practice of oral health therapy is the provision of oral health assessment, diagnosis, management, treatment and preventive care for patients in accordance with this scope of practice and an oral health therapist’s approved education, training, experience and competence.

 Oral health education, disease prevention and oral health promotion for individuals and communities are core activities, aimed at achieving and maintaining oral health as an integral part of general health.

 Oral health therapists and dentists have a consultative professional relationship.
-The relationship may be held by the oral health therapist with one dentist or dental specialist, or with a number of dentists/dental specialists.
+The relationship may be between an oral health therapist and one dentist or dental specialist or an oral health therapist and a number of dentists or dental specialists.
 The establishment and maintenance of the consultative professional relationship is required for the practice of oral health therapy.

 Practitioners within the consultative professional relationship are jointly responsible and accountable for the standard of decisions and care delivered to patients based on professional advice sought and given.
 Practitioners may wish to jointly develop a document containing agreed processes to support the consultative professional relationship and ensure advice is readily available when needed, however this is not mandatory.

 - obtaining and assessing medical and oral health histories

 - examining oral tissues and recognising abnormalities